Lila2048/1.9-gdps-core-ARCHIVE/README.md

 * Automod
 * New webhooks

+  ## Known issues

+  * Global leaderboard does not work
+  * Weekly leaderboard does not work
+  * Level copying does not work

+  *These will all be fixed in a future release*

 If you would like to contribute to this server, feel free to make a pull request with your changes.

 ## 3rd party libraries